junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "We just have to make more memories, then," answers Cas.
 His hands and wings on the back of Dean's head pull ever so slightly.
 Just enough to close the last half an inch, and their lips press together.

 Dean drowns in the waves of emotions and sensations. *It's Cas that he's kissing.
 It's really Cas.
 And it's a real kiss.
 No curse, no spell, no disaster.
 Just like he imagined, so many times, for so many years.
 He can finally love him so freely, kiss him the way he wants.
 Those lips, so dry and chapped, but also so soft and gentle, warm and passionate.
+They're the best things in the world.
 And best of all, Cas is kissing back.*

-Castiel melts in the kiss, his feathers puff up all over his wings. *Dean's lips taste like true paradise, like the morning wind before the sun rises, like the starry sky when meteors fly by, like the drops of ocean that have been there since eons ago and will remain there eons later -- Dean is giving him everything.
+Castiel melts in the kiss, his feathers puffing up all over his wings. *Dean's lips taste like true paradise, like the morning wind before the sun rises, like the starry sky when meteors fly by, like the drops of ocean that have been there since eons ago and will remain there eons later -- Dean is giving him everything.
 Dean is showing him the world.
 Dean* is *everything.
 He's not just a human, he's all the best things, he's the space and time, he's the universe.
 And how can he, a mere angel, love him enough?
 And best of all, Dean is loving him back.*

 <br>